top of page

 Quests/ Revels (Eyes Closed)

-Each game starts with the storyteller asking the players to "close their eyes," so the real intrigue can begin.
-During these intermittent phases players are called on individually to use their secret abilities while everyone else's eyes remain shut.
-This is when information is gathered, protections are placed, sabotage occurs and the monster/ killer attacks.
+Our social deduction games all start with the storyteller asking the players to "close their eyes".
+This is where the real intrigue can begin.
+During the eyes closed phase players are 'woken' individually to use their secret abilities while everyone else's eyes remain shut.
+This is when information is gathered, protections are placed, sabotage occurs and the monster/ killer/ rebel leader attacks.

 The storyteller takes note of all of these interactions and plays out the consequences as they arise.